-Small and medium-sized audit firms come in various sizes and have different founding history, and levels of establishment and implementation of quality control envirionment also differ from firm to firm.
+Small and medium-sized audit firms come in various sizes and have different founding history, and levels of establishment and implementation of quality control system also differ from firm to firm.
 However, their organizations are relatively small, and they all face the difficulty of providing audit teams with organizational support in areas such as quality control.
-A key characteristic of the firm, therefore, is that business administration and quality control levels, in many cases, are highly dependent on the abilities of individuals that belong to the audit firm, including the CEOs, and the relationship between the individuals and the firm.
+A key characteristic of the firm, therefore, is that business administration and quality control levels, in many cases, are highly dependent on the abilities of personnel that belong to the audit firm, including the CEOs, and the relationship between the personnel and the firm.

-Because of this, low awareness of and involvement in quality control by the CEOs often affect the quality control climate throughout the audit firms, so it is important for the CEOs to demonstrate leadership in quality control.
+Because of this, low awareness of and involvement in quality control by the CEOs often affect the culture of quality control throughout the audit firms, so it is important for the CEOs to demonstrate leadership in quality control.
 One characteristic trend identified in recent inspections is that the CEOs and the PICOQCs were "not aware of a lack of understanding among all audit team members, including themselves, of the current audit standards and the levels of quality control and audit procedures required by the standards."

-Another is that the CEOs and the PICOQCs "did not understand the level of in-depth analysis of causes necessary for preventing deficiencies similar to the ones detected in the quality control reviews, etc."
+Another is that the CEOs and the PICOQCs "did not sufficiently understand the depth and methods of analysis of causes necessary for preventing deficiencies similar to the ones detected in the QC reviews, etc."